 “house.”
-The Magi were not at the birth of Christ.
+The magi were not at the birth of Christ.
 They came over a year later.
 Joseph and Mary were in a “house,” but the Scripture does not tell us whether they were staying with someone else or had their own house by then.
-Bethlehem was a small town, and the Magi would have had no trouble finding the right house.
-No one would have forgotten what the shepherds had said less then two years earlier when Jesus was born, how angels appeared to them and said the promised Messiah had been born.
+Bethlehem was a small town, and the magi would have had no trouble finding the right house.
+No one would have forgotten what the shepherds had said less than two years earlier when Jesus was born, how angels appeared to them and said the promised Messiah had been born.

 “paid homage.”
 See commentary on Matthew 2:2.

 “frankincense and myrrh.”
 Frankincense and myrrh were two of the more common types of incense used in the ancient world.
 The Magi brought incense, which made a wonderful gift because it was very portable, quite expensive, and easy to sell.
 Incense of various kinds was used in all kinds of things, for example in most temples, and places of worship, and also it was burned regularly in many homes.

 Wendell Phillips writes, “Today we can scarcely appreciate the role of incense in the ancient world because, for one thing, it is difficult to imagine the odors of that world, requiring clouds of sweet-smelling smoke to cover them.”a